A Week in the United Arab Emirates

 Sharjah Museum of Islamic Civilization

 Another exhibit on the ground floor explores mosques in different parts of the world.
-An interesting fact about the mosque in Washington DC-it was constructed following the death of the Turkish Ambassador who died in DC in the 1940’s at a time when DC did not have a single mosque.
+An interesting fact about the mosque in Washington DC-it was constructed following the death of the Turkish Ambassador who died in DC in the 1940s when DC did not have a single mosque.
 The upstairs floor of the museum displays an immaculate array of Islamic art, such as manuscripts, ceramics, woodwork, textiles, and jewelry.

 What to See and Do in Fujairah

-The industrial emirate of Fujairah, with its busy oil-exporting port conveniently straddles the Gulf of Oman.
+The industrial Emirate of Fujairah, with its busy oil-exporting port, conveniently straddles the Gulf of Oman.
 On our drive to Muscat, Oman from Dubai we opted to cross at the Khatmat Malaha bordering, just south of Fujairah City.
-Fujairah City was the perfect place to stop and take a break from driving, and with that we decided to stop at the Fujairah Fort.
+Fujairah City was the perfect place to stop and take a break from driving, and with that, we stopped at the Fujairah Fort.
 The magnificently restored fort was free to enter and provided sweeping views of the neighboring mountains, date-palm oasis, and modern high-rise Fujairah City.
-With the late November temperature in the mid 80’s we didn’t spend long climbing the ruins.
+With the late November temperature in the mid-80s we didn’t spend long climbing the ruins.